syronz/bibarjs/README.md

 ## Usage

-For run the script I used browser-sync with below command
+For run the script I used browser-sync with below command.

 ```bash
 browser-sync start --server  --single -w